CYBERVINE/capstone/zeeOtherIdeas.md

 ### User Profile

-People who create and and perfrom.
+People who create and perfrom.
 People who enjoy art and performances.
 Venues who want to draw people in and host.